allandelmare/skybridge/README.md

 4. Choose `skybridge-connector.yaml` from your file system.
 5. Name it (example, "Blackbaud NXT (SKY API)").
 6. Configure Query ID's and/or Codetable ID's.
 Duplicate streams to create and customize your own!
-7. Test if desired (especially if you made any changes) - note that manually adding an access token is required for first test in builder mode (not required in production).
+7. Test if desired (especially if you made any changes) - note that manually adding any value in the access token field is required for first test in builder mode (not required in production).
 8. Click 'Publish' to your own organization.

 #### Step 3: Configure Connection